na-na-hi/renget/archive/memory-guide.md

 > [ Tags: realistic depiction of war, shield and spear combat, non-traditional fantasy, inexperienced and scared protagonist ]

-Like the Summary above, this is an extremely useful tool for telling the AI what your story is about, but in an abstract/concise way.
+Like the Summary above, this is an extremely useful tool for telling the AI what your story is about, but in a more abstract/concise form.
 In a way, ATTG is an initializer for the Summary, and the entire Memory is an initializer for the Storytext.
 ATTG in its entirety can contain:

-> [ Author: Brandon Sanderson; Title: There are impostors among us; Tags: spaceship, accusation, fixing ship, murder mystery; Genre: detective, thriller ]
+> [ Author: Brandon Sanderson; Title: Sixth of the Dusk; Tags: jungle archipelago, rare birds grant people powers, death at any moment, exotic story-specific species, corpse premonition, survivalist loner protagonist, birds catcher and specialist, change vs tradition; Genre: high fantasy, science fiction, suspense ]

 !!! info
     `[ Author: ; Title: ; Tags: ; Genre: ]` Is the official order, always sort them in this way for the most effectiveness.